IELTS Speaking 2026: Top Tips & Proven Strategies

 Provide specific examples, details, and evidence to support your ideas and opinions, rather than just making general statements.
 This will show the examiner that you can express your thoughts clearly and coherently.

 To improve your ability to provide examples, you can practice brainstorming ideas and thinking of specific examples that support your argument.
-You can also use a range of sentence structures to introduce and explain your examples.
+Keep a mental library of examples from different categories: personal experiences, news events, historical examples, and observations about society.

 Stay on topic